smilenaxx/RPLHR-CT/README.md

-# RPLHR-CT Dataset and Transformer for Volumetric SR
+# RPLHR-CT Dataset and Transformer Baseline for Volumetric Super-Resolution from CT Scans